jtenner/libtelnet-ts/README.md

   The event->error.msg field will contain a NUL terminated string explaining the error.

-## III.
+## IV.
 Integrating libtelnet with common muds

 FIXME: fill in some notes about how to splice in libtelnet with common Diku/Merc/Circle/etc. MUD codebases.

-## IV.
-Safety and correctness considerations
+## V. Safety and correctness considerations

 Your existing application may make heavy use of its own output buffering and transmission commands, including hand-made routines for